The British Open Series Paragliding Competition Rules are documented in full here.

 All participating pilots must have valid medical health care insurance (covering all hospital expenses, rescue and repatriation), including:

 - Proof in English of third party liability insurance (Euro 750k minimum)

 - Proof in English of medical evacuation and repatriation

-A statement from your insurance company in ‘English’ must be shown at registration, proving that you have met the insurance requirements and must include a 7 day 24 hour contact number in case of accident.
-BHPA insurance covers UK based events.
-If you do not present a valid insurance document at registration you will not be allowed to compete.
+Your insurance certificate and supporting documentation in ‘English’ must be shown at registration, proving that you have met the insurance requirements and must include a 7 day 24 hour contact number in case of accident.
+It is highly advised your insurance certificate explicitly states you are covered for ‘Amateur Paragliding Competitions’.
+If you do not present a valid insurance certificate at registration you will not be allowed to compete.

 Any LTF/DHV, SHV, EN or CCC certified glider is permitted to enter the competition.

 - Overall Class is for any glider up to CCC.